Combining Electromagnetic and Gravitational-Wave Constraints on Neutron-Star Masses and Radii

 While it is often helpful to directly model systematic uncertainties, as was partially done in earlier works~\cite{Nattila16eo,Nattila17ns,Steiner18ct}, these estimations require detailed models for the uncertainties which may not be perfect.
 Systematic uncertainties may result in intrinsic scattering (IS) which we model by convolving the probability distribution ${\cal D}(R,M)$ for each star with a Gaussian kernel.
 This addition of an extra uncertainty to the observations allows us to {\em{quantify}} the possible level of systematic bias present in each measurement: the value of each IS parameter is expected to increase until the full dataset used in the inference is self-consistent.
 We emphasize that there is no reason to believe that a Gaussian is necessarily the {\em{correct}} distribution for additional unknown systematics, but we believe it is a reasonable first guess.
+Our approach is based on the intrinsic scattering parameter from Ref.~\cite{Nattila17ns} which was applied to the X-ray spectrum rather than the mass and radius constraints.
 The details of this procedure and the Markov Chain Monte Carlo (MCMC) method are given in the Supplemental Material.

 We argue that neither of the two EOS parameterizations are more or less motivated by quantum chromodynamics (QCD), and thus we assign them equal prior probability.
 We present the posteriors for these two EOS parameterizations, 3P and 4L, separately to make the impact of a different EOS parameterization clear.
 We also present four different data sets: (i) GW170817 only (GW), (ii) GW170817$+$QLMXBs$+$PREs (GW, QLMXB, PRE), (iii) GW170817$+$QLMXBs$+$PREs$+$NICER (all), and (iv) GW170817$+$QLMXBs$+$PREs+NICER with an additional intrinsic scattering parameter added to each of the QLMXBs, PREs and NICER (all+IS).
 We thus performed 8 different sets of simulations.